Digital Mental Health Resources for LGBTQ+ and Allies

 LGBTQ Teens Often Struggle to Find Mental Health Care Tailored to Them

-NBC released a story to discuss how less than 33% of treatment centers offer help for LGBTQ teens and how this presents more problems in the future.
+NBC discusses how fewer than 33% of treatment centers offer help specifically geared towards LGBTQ teens and the impacts of this shortfall.

 Mental Health Care Lagging for LGBTQ Youth

-From US News & World Report, this piece looks at how the number of LGBTQ youth rose in recent years while mental health care support grew at a lower rate.
+US News & World Report reviews a study that found while the number of LGBTQ youth rose in recent years, mental healthcare grew at a lower rate.

 People who are Gay, Lesbian, or Bi Have More Mental Health and Substance Abuse Problems